davenverse/shellfish/docs/tutorial/creating_cli.md

 # Creating a Contact Manager CLI

-At this point, you may be very advance in the use of Shellfish and Cats Effect.
-That is why in this tutorial, we will create a simple CLI application that manages contacts.
+Moving on from the basics, in this tutorial, we will create a simple CLI application that manages contacts.
 The application will allow users to add, list, update, and delete contacts.

 ## Basic Idea
 We want a CLI application that stores the contacts in a file on your system and allows you to perform CRUD operations on the contacts.
 The application will look something like this: